May 7, 2016: Reprinted with permission – Darrin Salzman wrote:

-This spring I sent you a number of members from my Christian Motorcyclists Association (CMA) chapter, Steel Witness.
+“This spring I sent you a number of members from my Christian Motorcyclists Association (CMA) chapter, Steel Witness.
 We wanted to support our community of motorcyclists by having trained bystanders in the event our services were needed.
 Thank you for your support in getting five members of our chapter trained!

 Afterwards everyone was processing the graphic accident they had just witnessed, and they were so glad they had completed the ASM Basic Course this spring.
 I plan to conduct a Critical Incident Stress Debriefing session with the team.

-Darrin Salzman is a certified ASM Instructor in Illinois.
+Darrin Salzman is a retired ASM Instructor from Illinois.
 He previously served as a Medical Service Corps (MSC) officer in the US Army, achieving the rank of Captain.
 In the Army Darrin worked as a mental health officer providing individual, group, and marital counseling.
 He became a Licensed Clinical Social Worker (LCSW) during this time and has since maintained his clinical license in Illinois, where he graduated from the University of Illinois in Champaign-Urbana with a Masters in Social Work (MSW).
-He is currently a member of the McHenry County Medical Reserve Corps and he rides with a number of groups.
+He is a member of the McHenry County Medical Reserve Corps and he rides with a number of groups.